-80s Celebrities and Nuns Smoke CANNABIS IN NEW ITV SERIES
+80s Celebrities and Nuns Smoke CANNABIS IN Controversial ITV SERIES

 Yes, you read that correctly!
 Gone To Pot: American Road Trip is an eye-opening, three part series which will be shown on ITV during November 2017.
 In it, viewers can see five 80s celebrities take a trip (in every sense of the word!) on a magical mystery tour bus across the U.S., smoking and eating marijuana.
 During their trip, they stop off in California to meet a group of nuns with bad habits, who cultivate and consume legalised marijuana.

 Stars include the Eastenders actress Pam St. Clement, host of the 80s children's TV game show On Safari and Rentaghost actor Christopher Biggins, Birds of a Feather actress Linda Robson, "King of Darts" Bobby George, and 80s footballer John Fashanu.

 The three week journey starts in San Francisco, a city that is celebrating the 50th anniversary of The Summer of Love, in which 100,000 hippies converged on the Haight-Ashbury district during the summer of 1967.

 Three of the stars, Biggins, Robson and St. Clement, actually try cannabis for themselves after being granted a special medical certificate.
 All five celebs will explore the medical and recreational uses of the drug, and also talk to people who have experienced positive and negative experiences while consuming it.

 Each celeb is experiencing their own painful health condition and will be hoping to find a solution during their trip.